By: Team T12-1 Since: Oct 2018 Licence: MIT

 If the size of

-in the list is then replaced with the newNotification
+NotificationHandler#internalListreaches 11 or more, the oldestNotificationin the list is then replaced with the newNotification.

 4.7.2.
 Executing Notification Command